AplosAnalytics/docs.aplosanalytics.com/docs/methods/security.md

 Security is an essential part of Aplos NCA, and there are multiple layers to ensure the security of all data and information in the user account.

 ## User Accounts
 Each authorized user account will have a username (email address) and password.
 Those are held by Amazon Cognito.
 Aplos Analytics does not access to any passwords for users of Aplos NCA.
-Users can reset their passwords directly with Amazon Cognito. \
+Users can reset their passwords directly with Amazon Cognito using the password reset from the main page or within their user profile page.
-(need link and instructions on how to do that)

 ## Professional vs Team/Enterprise Accounts
 Professional accounts are created in a multi-tenant environment, while Team and Enterprise accounts are single tenant environments.
 An analogy is that Professional accounts are like apartment units in a large apartment building.
 There is a single roof, but each apartment unit has it's own security lock.
 Aplos Analytics restricts Professional accounts to a single user.
 So only 1 person per apartment.